 Example 4: Setting Up Processes for Responding to Alerts

-Another way to help team members deal with alert fatigue is through setting up specific procedures and responses for handling alerts.
+Another way to help team members deal with alert fatigue is by setting up specific procedures and responses for handling alerts.
 If team members know how they must respond to an alert, it will take the decision about whether to respond out of their hands.

 Having processes like these in place may have prevented one of the world’s largest data breaches.
 When Target Corp. suffered a security breach in 2014, leading to a significant loss of customer information and financial data, the company’s security software notified Target’s security team about the presence of malicious software on its network.